Green wave

-A green wave occurs when a series of traffic lights (usually three or more) are coordinated to allow continuous traffic flow over several intersections in one main direction.
+A green wave or platoon effect occurs when a series of traffic lights (usually three or more) are coordinated to allow continuous traffic flow over several intersections in one main direction.

 Any vehicle traveling along with the green wave (at an approximate speed decided upon by the traffic engineers) will see a progressive cascade of green lights, and not have to stop at intersections.
 This allows higher traffic loads, and reduces noise and energy use (because less acceleration and braking is needed).
 In practical use, only a group of cars (known as a "platoon", the size of which is defined by the signal times) can use the green wave before the time band is interrupted to give way to other traffic flows.

+Design

+Traffic engineers, when assessing traffic flow within signalized and unsignalized intersections, factor in the effect of green waves.
+For example, when there are traffic signals within 0.25 mi of an intersection, the traffic arrival cannot been seen as random.
+The common practice is to coordinate major street traffic signals less than 1 mi apart.
+The actual green wave effect may last up to 2.0 mi.

+Timing for one-way streets

+When timing the green wave, the entire system must share a common cycle length, though in some rare circumstances, high traffic volume may require a double cycle length at certain intersections.
+An ideal signal offset, defined as time required for the subject traffic signal turning green as soon as first vehicle of a platoon arrives at the downstream signal, is then calculated for each intersection: